rekha2756/Capacity_Forecaster/README.md

 AI tools were used for:

-UI generation
+Streamlit UI development
-Forecasting logic
+Forecasting logic implementation
 ARIMA integration
-Anomaly detection
+Anomaly detection logic
-Testing
+Test case generation
-Documentation
+Documentation support

 All outputs were reviewed and validated by the team.